MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 For detailed information on subscriptions, billing, and cost management, see the [billing and cost management documentation](/azure/billing/).

-## Tenants, users, and subscriptions

-A _tenant_ is the Azure Active Directory entity that encompasses a whole organization.
+## Terminology

+A _tenant_ is an instance of Azure AD in which information about a single organization resides.
+A _[multi-tenant organization](/azure/active-directory/multi-tenant-organizations/overview)_ is an organization that has more than one instance of Azure AD.
 A tenant has one or more _subscriptions_ and _users_.

 Users are those accounts that sign in to Azure to create, manage, and use resources.
-A user may have access to multiple _subscriptions_, but a user is only associated with a single tenant. _Subscriptions_ are the agreements with Microsoft to use cloud services, including Azure.
+A user may have access to multiple _tenants_ and _subscriptions_.

+_[Subscriptions](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-subscriptions)_ are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.

-To learn more about the differences between tenants, users, and subscriptions, see the [Azure cloud terminology dictionary](/azure/azure-glossary-cloud-terminology).
+Subscriptions contain resource groups.

+An Azure _resource group_ is a container that holds related resources for an Azure solution.
+To learn how to manage resource groups within your subscription, see [How to manage Azure resource groups with the Azure CLI](manage-azure-groups-azure-cli.md)

 ## Get the active tenant

 Use [az account tenant list](/cli/azure/account/tenant) or [az account show](/cli/azure/account#az-account-show) to get the active tenant ID.

 ```azurecli-interactive
 az account tenant list